expo/expo/packages/html-elements/README.md

   <img alt="Supports Expo Web" longdesc="Supports Expo Web" src="https://img.shields.io/badge/web-4630EB.svg?style=flat-square&logo=GOOGLE-CHROME&labelColor=4285F4&logoColor=fff" />
 </p>

-Universal semantic HTML React components for iOS, Android, web, and desktop.
-We recommended using platform agnostic primitives like `View`, `Image`, and `Text` wherever possible but sometimes that's not always an option.
+Simple, light-weight, and well tested, universal semantic HTML elements as React components for iOS, Android, web, and desktop!

-For instance rendering an HTML `<footer />` element requires platform specific code in your app for every platform you want to support, this can quickly become a huge burden (especially for TypeScript users).
-This is where `@expo/html-elements` comes in!
+We at Expo recommended using platform agnostic primitives like `View`, `Image`, and `Text` whenever possible but sometimes that's not easy!
+This package aims to solve that while still being an optimal UI package for iOS, and Android.

 **What you get**